wuaipinglab/sitePath/README.md

 sitePath
 ========
-An R package for weird phylogenetic analysis
+An R package for finding lineage-dependent site fixation

 Installation
 ------------